Shortcuts

 print(bundled_model(*sample_inputs[0]))

-Uncommon case, bundling and retrieving inputs for functions beyond 〈forward〉
+An uncommon case would be bundling and retrieving inputs for functions beyond 〈forward〉.

 1. Prepare model: Convert your model to TorchScript through either tracing or scripting